Calm Clarity provides scholarships for disadvantaged first-generation college students to attend our Weekend Retreats at no cost.

 4. be enrolled (or about to be enrolled) full-time at a college or university in the Philadelphia area or be a full-time college student from Philadelphia who can take responsibility your own transportation and lodging.

-5. be available to attend the full retreat program (which runs from from 9:30 to 4:30 on the specified dates).
+5. be available to attend the full retreat program (~9:30am to 5pm on the specified dates).

 6. be open to learning and sharing in a group workshop format.